#CuriousGoat: Will Climate Change Help Ticks And Mosquitoes Spread Disease?

 Ticks

 Cocktail party chatter: These little guys aren't insects.
 They're arachnids.
-That's the same class of animals as spiders.
+That's the same class of animal as spiders.

 What they cause: Ticks are best known for transmitting Lyme disease.
 But these arachnids carry more than a dozen diseases in the U.S., including spotted fevers, a malaria-like disease and several rare but deadly viruses, such as Heartland virus and Powassan.